 - 1. Maintain a climate of mutual respect and dignity for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practices, disability, sexual orientation, gender or sex, which will strengthen students' confidence and promote learning. - 2.
 Be prepared to teach. - 3.
 Demonstrate interest in teaching and concern for student achievement. - 4.
 Know school policies and rules and enforce them in a fair and consistent manner. - 5.
 Communicate to students and parents/guardians: - a.
 Course objectives and requirements - b.
 Marking/grading procedures - c.
 Assignment deadlines - d.
-Expectations for studentse.
+Expectations for students - e.
 Classroom discipline plan - 6.
 Communicate regularly with students, parents/guardians and other teachers concerning growth and achievement. - 7.
-Confront issues of discrimination and harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function.
+Confront issues of discrimination and harassment or any situation that threatens the emotional or physical health or safety of any student, school employee or any person who is lawfully on school property or at a school function - 8.
+Address personal biases that may prevent equal treatment of all students in the school or classroom setting. - 9.
+Report infractions of the Code of Conduct, including but not limited to instances of discrimination or harassment.